acupoftee/Pachimari/README.md

 ## 2020 Update
 The Overwatch League API which was once open to the public had shut down in 2019 in favor of the Stats Lab.
 I and several other developers tried to leverage the stats lab to no avail.
 It wasn't until some further complications that I had to shut the bot down.

 It has been a pleasure developing this bot.
 It's growth and influence was unexpected!
-If I can't run this bot anymore, I figured now's a perfect time to point and laugh at my spaghetti code behind Pachimari (Don't worry, there's plenty more where that came from).
+I worked on this bot while I was learning JavaScript and Node, and enjoying Overwatch League when it was at its peak.
+If I can't run this bot anymore, I figured now's a perfect time to marvel and/or laugh at my spaghetti code behind Pachimari (Don't worry, there's plenty more where that came from).
 Enjoy!

 # Features